alicj/GMScripts/README.md

 =========
 FireFox
 ---------
-Tested with FireFox 34.0.5, but the version should not matter
+Tested with FireFox 34.0.5, but the version should not matter, as long as you have GreaseMonkey installed

 1. Install GreaseMonkey Add-on (https://addons.mozilla.org/en-us/firefox/addon/greasemonkey/）
 2. Download the js file you want (not the jQuery ones)
 3. Drag them onto your browser
+4. Follow the instructions on pop up
-4. Enjoy!
+5. Enjoy!

 Chrome
 ---------
 Not all files are tested.
 Should probably all work though.
-Tell me if they don't
+Tell me if they don't.

 1. Install TemperMonkey Add-on (https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en）
 2. Download the js file you want (not the jQuery ones)
 3. Drag them onto your browser
+4. Follow the instructions on pop up
-4. Enjoy!
+5. Enjoy!

 Safari
 --------